-Nov.
-22 - Litter pages are being built and activated, so if you've been looking at this page and suddenly the entry is gone, check the blue menu-bar at the top of the page and click that litter's button.
-It's always listed as "Mom's-name pups," since we don't always breed them to the same Dad each time.
+Litter pages are being built and activated, so if you've been looking at this page and suddenly the entry is gone, check the blue menu-bar at the top of this page and click that litter's button.
+It's always listed as "Mom's-name pups," since our buttons are only so big.

 Tiptoe & DuRango - due 12-25.
 Tiptoe is a SM black & tan with white tippy-toes, chest and tail-tip (with black ticking in the white), and she's a daughter of Flicka & Buck, who were both piebald carriers, but somehow she only inherited one pie gene - she's not a true 2-gene pie.
 DuRango is a SM red son of Annie Oakley & Ringo, and he's already proven that he carries his mom's pie gene, so we could see some full-pie or pie-carrying pups here.